CraftCoder08/QEMU_Vm_Creator/README.md

 To start up from your virtual hard drive, type `sudo sh run_vm_from_hard_drive.sh`

 If you need the cd (to install software or other stuff), just `sudo nano run_vm_from_hard_drive.sh` and add `-cdrom` option.

+# Step 4.
+Enjoy!

+Finally your VM is ready, now enjoy it!!!